Tuples

 Returning Tuples from Functions

-Functions can return multiple values by specifying a tuple type in the return position:
+Functions can return multiple values by specifying a tuple type as the return type:

 fn pair(x: int, y: int) (int, int) {